Zainab al-Ghazali: Muslim Women's Association

 Her weekly lectures to women at the Ibn Tulun Mosque drew a crowd of three thousand, which grew to five thousand during holy months of the year.
 Besides offering lessons for women, the association published a magazine, maintained an orphanage, offered assistance to poor families, and mediated family disputes.

 Some scholars, like Leila Ahmed, Miriam Cooke, M. Qasim Zaman, and Roxanne Euben argue that al-Ghazali's own actions stand at a distance, and even undercuts some of her professed beliefs.
 To these scholars, among many, her career is one which resists conventional forms of domesticity, while her words, in interviews, publications, and letters define women largely as wives and mothers.
+For example:

-In justifying her own exceptionality to her stated belief in a woman's rightful role, al-Ghazali described her own childlessness as a "blessing" that would not usually be seen as such, because it freed her to participate in public life.
-(Hoffman 1988).
+In justifying her own exceptionality to her stated belief in a woman's rightful role, al-Ghazali described her own childlessness as a "blessing" that would not usually be seen as such, because it freed her to participate in public life (Hoffman 1988).
 Her second husband died while she was in prison, having divorced her after government threats to confiscate his property.
-Al-Ghazali's family were angered at this perceived disloyalty, but al-Ghazali herself remained loyal to him, writing in her memoir that she asked for his photograph to be reinstated in their home when told that it had been removed.
+Al-Ghazali's family were angered at this perceived disloyalty, but al-Ghazali herself remained loyal to him, writing in her memoir that she asked for his photograph to be reinstated in their home when she was told that it had been removed.

 Life in prison and release

 After the assassination of Hassan al-Banna in 1949, al-Ghazali was instrumental in regrouping the Muslim Brotherhood in the early 1960s.
 Imprisoned for her activities in 1965, she was sentenced to twenty-five years of hard labor but was released under Anwar Sadat's Presidency in 1971.

 During her imprisonment, Zainab al-Ghazali and members of the Muslim Brotherhood underwent inhumane torture.
-Al-Ghazali recounts being thrown into a cell locked up with dogs to confess an assassination attempt on President Nassir.
-During these periods of hardship, she is reported to have had visions of Muhammed.
+Al-Ghazali recounts being thrown into a locked cell with dogs to pressure her to confess an assassination attempt on President Nassir. "[S]he faced whipping, beatings, attacks with dogs, isolation, sleep deprivation, and regular death threats...."
+During these periods of hardship, she is reported to have had visions of Muhammad.
 Some miracles were also experienced by her, as she got food, refuge and strength during those difficult times.

 After her release from prison, al-Ghazali resumed teaching.
-In the period 1976–1978, she published articles in Al Dawa which was restarted by the Muslim Brotherhood in 1976.
+In the period 1976–1978, she published articles in Al Dawa, which was restarted by the Muslim Brotherhood in 1976.
 She was editor of a women's and children's section in Al Dawa, in which she encouraged women to become educated, but to be obedient to their husbands and stay at home while rearing their children.
 She wrote a book based on her experience in jail.